One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.

 Windowless garages can get damp and musky due to rainwater collecting and vehicles bringing melting snow into the space.
 Windows allow light into the garage, which helps to minimize dampness.

-2. Boosts a Home’s Curb Appeal
+Boosts Curb Appeal

-The windows enhance a home’s curb appeal making the garage feel part of a home.
+The windows enhance a home’s curb appeal, making the garage feel part of a home.
 Picture windows improve aesthetics by providing a continuous view of the outdoors.
 Dormers also help dress up a garage while allowing lots of light into the space.

-Garage windows enhance ventilation which is critical to keeping a space fresh and free from toxic fumes.
+Garage windows enhance ventilation, which is critical to keeping a space fresh and free from toxic fumes.

-4. Create a Seamless Look
+Create a Seamless Look With Your Home

 Adding matching windows creates a seamless look between your home and the garage.
 You don’t want the windows to appear tacked into the property.
 If you can’t find matching windows, install casement windows.